 • Maple syrup: A bit of sweetness to round up the sourness from the berries.

-• Salt: A natural flavor enhancer.
+• Salt (optional): A natural flavor enhancer.

 The 3 most important ingredients are rolled oats, milk, and frozen berries.
 And luckily enough, just remember this ratio of 1:1:1.
 That’s all you need!